johnfercher/maroto/docs/README.md

 [filename](../assets/text/report.txt ':include :type=code')

-## Parallelism
+## Execution Time Improvement
-In maroto`v2`, there are several performance improvements.
-One notably enhancement is the ability to generate chunks of pages in parallel.
-The following results were obtained by generating a PDF with **100 pages** containing **all components supported** by maroto`v2`.
+In Maroto`v2`, numerous performance enhancements have been implemented.
+The core algorithm is now **at least twice as fast as V1**.
+This disparity becomes even more remarkable when parallel generation is enabled.
+The subsequent results were achieved by generating a PDF with **100 pages** encompassing **all components supported** by Maroto`v2`.

 [filename](../assets/text/parallel.txt ':include :type=code')

+The PDF generated was a custom version of ([billing example](v2/examples/billing?id=billing)), with **100 pages**.
 The pages are merged using [pdfcpu][pdfcpu].
 For a complete example, please refer to [this link](v2/configbuilder.md?id=parallelism).